arvidn/libtorrent/docs/make_torrent.rst

 	set on them and their data will not be included in the torrent.
 This is useful if you need to reconstruct a file hierarchy which contains symlinks.

-calculate_file_hashes
-	If this is set, the `set_piece_hashes()`_ function will, as it calculates the piece hashes, also calculate the file hashes and add those associated with each file.
-Note that unless you use the `set_piece_hashes()`_ function, this flag will have no effect.

 generate()
 ----------